How the Wrong Owner Can Turn a Good Dog into a Dangerous One

 Regardless of the breed, precautions are important for all dog owners.
 Why?
 In Arizona, owners are both morally and legally responsible for ensuring their dogs never attack another person or animal.
 If the dog does, even if it doesn’t have a history of aggression, the owner is responsible for paying compensation to the victim for things such as medical treatment.

 There are good reasons for dog owners to train their dogs properly and shower them with affection—and legal liability is just one of them.
 We at The Husband and Wife Law Team know that happy dogs are one of the joys of life!
-If you have any questions about a dog bite incident, you can talk to our legal team at (602) 267-1280.
+If you have any questions about an Arizona dog bite, you can talk to our legal team at (602) 457-6222.
 There’s no charge!